Quantum Utility Block (QUB)

 QUB systems represent the internal architecture that the component companies use to validate their individual products.
 This creates a consistent link between factory testing and deployed performance of all QUB deployments.

-The QUB bill of materials are specifically pre-validated because their components are continuously tested together as a system in various validation labs.
+The QUB bill of materials is specifically pre-validated because its components are continuously tested together as a system in various validation labs.
 These specific reference architectures make QUB effective as a fully operational quantum computer.
 Other vendor components (such as using a different QPU, controller, or software) are still compatible and supported by the QUB’s flexible open architecture; in that case validation and interoperability become the customer’s responsibility.